hmlongco/Factory/README.md

 ## Migration

-A migration document is in the works, but for now here's some information on Factory's new syntax to get stated.
+A [preliminary migration document is available](https://hmlongco.github.io/Factory/documentation/factory/migration), but for now here's some information on Factory's new syntax to get stated.

 ## Containers